How do I make courses available to students?

 Yes, you can share course content with colleagues by using the Course Export and Course Import features in Blackboard, or by enrolling colleagues into your course site and granting them the level of access you deem appropriate (Instructor, Course Builder, Student, etc...).

 If a student is, for some reason, dropped from the course through the Registrar's Office, then he will not be able to access the corresponding Blackboard course site.
 He will not be dropped from the gradebook, however, so once he is reinstated into your course, all grades will have been retained.

 No. Users do not have the ability to change their email information directly in the Blackboard database.
 This information comes directly to Blackboard from the Registrar’s Office/Information Technology.

-Users who wish not to use their mail.usi.edu email account may forward their mail.usi.edu email to their personal email account or usi.edu account.
+Users who wish not to use their eagles.usi.edu email account may forward their eagles.usi.edu email to their personal email account or usi.edu account.
 Instructions for doing this are found over at the MyUSI portal.
 Please remind your students to forward their email on the first day of class so that they do not miss important messages from you and the University.

 No. Online grade submission is handled through MyUSI.

 Essentially, the Digital Drop Box facilitates electronic file submission for Blackboard.
 The Assignment Manager facilitates electronic submission, grading, and return of assignments by linking with the online gradebook.